Holy Supper

 Feast of Charity

-For these services the whole service is designed around descriptions of “feasts of charity” from True Christianity.
-Everyone has a potluck meal together and take the Holy Supper elements as part of the meal.
-In 2023 there will be a Feast of Charity Holy Supper service on January 8th.
+For these services the whole service is designed around descriptions of “feasts of charity” from True Christian Religion (433-434).
+Everyone has a potluck meal together, and adults take the Holy Supper elements as part of the meal.

 The Elements

-- Wine and unleavened wheat bread are available at all Adult Cathedral Holy Supper services.
+• Wine and unleavened wheat bread are available whenever Holy Supper is offered at Adult Service.

 Format